 - Drug education and prevention presentations in schools, agencies and businesses

 - Alcohol Compliance Checks

-For more information or meeting times and location please contact:
+We need YOU!
+To volunteer, for more information or meeting times and location please contact:

 Livingston County Community Alliance Coordinator

 2020 E. Grand River, Ste.
 104Howell, MI 48843

 The Livingston County Community Alliance (LCCA) is a non-profit, county wide coalition that mobilizes members of our community to take action to address substance abuse issues.
 LCCA promotes healthy community standards regarding alcohol, tobacco, and other drug use.
 In addition, the LCCA advocates for the development of a comprehensive, substance abuse service delivery system.

 - Assisting in county wide, drug awareness campaigns such as Safe Homes.

 - July “Make the Most” Activities

 For more information, visit www.livingstoncountycommunityalliance.org.